dankolbman/dankolbman.com/about.md

 # The Site

-I chose to use Jekyll [Jekyll](https://github.com/mojombo/jekyll "Jekyll") for static site generation in conjunction with [Blahtex](http://gva.noekeon.org/blahtexml/ "Blahtex") for png rendering of $\LaTeX{}$ to serve up a 100% static site with zero external dependencies.
+I chose to use [Jekyll](https://github.com/mojombo/jekyll "Jekyll") for static site generation in conjunction with [Blahtex](http://gva.noekeon.org/blahtexml/ "Blahtex") for png rendering of LaTeX to serve up a 100% static site with zero external dependencies.
 This allow me freedom from constant updates, long loading times, security vulnerabilities, bulky backends, and spontaneous bugs which I simply do not have time for.

+# Contact Me

+If you have questions, comments, recommendations, or if I am wrong, made a mistake, or about crash space-time, please e-mail me at [dan@dankolbman.com](mailto:dan@dankolbman.com)